 Skim a stone, play pooh sticks and more

-Outdoor play ideas for the kids this weekend, pick up a wild adventure scrapbook and start ticking off the 50 things to do before you’re 11 ¾.
+Get out for a walk with the family this spring, there are plenty of opportunities for some healthy competition and if you need ideas pick up a wild adventure scrapbook and start ticking off the 50 things to do before you’re 11 ¾.

-The new suspension bridge at Whitelady waterfall is a great place to play pooh sticks with the whole family.
+The suspension bridge at Whitelady waterfall is a great place to play pooh sticks.
 Pixie Glen has a wider and quieter stretch of river good for skimming stones, see who can skim the furthest or get the biggest number of skips.
-Also look out for the pixie door on a tree stump in this area.
+Also look out for the pixie door in one of the trees in this area.

-After completing the 50 things activities be sure to get it recorded in the wild adventure scrapbook and pick up a sticker from visitor reception.
-At other National Trust places such as Castle Drogo and Buckland Abbey there are opportunities to complete different 50 things activities so have fun ticking them all off.
+After completing the 50 things activities be sure to record it in the wild adventure scrapbook and pick up a sticker from visitor reception.
+As the seasons change at the gorge there are opportunities to complete different 50 things activities so have fun ticking them all off.